moyz-io/docker-web-toolkit/README.md

 ### Development environment on Linux

+First, you must generate SSL certificates to avoid warning on browsers.
+You have to install [mkcert](https://github.com/FiloSottile/mkcert).

+Then, you can run:

+    $ mkcert -install

+And then, you can create certificate with:

+    $ mkcert -cert-file ./certs/local-cert.pem -key-file ./certs/local-key.pem "traefik.local" "ghosts.local" "adminer.local" "mailhog.local" "*.docker.local"

+Ensure your certificates are `local-cert.pem` and `local-key.pem` and there are in the `certs` folder.

-You can start the docker stack with:
+Then, you can start the docker stack with:

     $ docker-compose up -d